This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-774-8592.

 When you’re 65 and new to Medicare, there can be a lot of dates to remember.
 But signing up for Medicare is simple.
-If you’re receiving Social Security benefits, you’ll automatically be enrolled in Medicare Part A when you turn 65.
-If you’re delaying Social Security benefits past your 65th birthday, you’ll have to contact Social Security to enroll in Medicare Part A.
+If you’re already receiving Social Security benefits, you’ll automatically be enrolled in Medicare Part A when you turn 65.
+If you’re delaying Social Security benefits past your 65th birthday, you’ll have to contact the Social Security Administration to enroll in Medicare Part A.

-In most cases, you must stay in the plan for the calendar year when your coverage began.
-But you may be able to join, switch or drop a Medicare Advantage Plan and Medicare Prescription Drug Plan during a Special Enrollment Period.
-Below is a list of some, but not all the reasons you may need to change during a Special Enrollment Period:
+In most cases, you must stay enrolled in the plan for the calendar year when your coverage began.
+But when certain events happen in your life, you may be able to join, switch or drop a Medicare Advantage plan and a Medicare prescription drug plan and return to Original Medicare during a Special Enrollment Period.
+Below is a list of some, but not all, of the events that may qualify you for an SEP:

 Contact us if any of these situations apply to you.

 For more information, refer to the Medicare & You handbook.